 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics (www.bls.gov) reported in 2013 that the mean annual salary for hospital aides working as nursing aides, orderlies and attendants was $27,290.
-Employment in this area was in demand and expected to grow 21% between 2012 and 2022.
+The U.S. Bureau of Labor Statistics reported in 2015 that the median annual salary for hospital aides working as nursing assistants and orderlies was $25,710.
+Employment in this area was in demand and expected to grow 17% between 2014 and 2024.

 Educational Requirements and Training